-Supervised field-based training in the development and enhancement of communication skills through media production and use in a ministry context.
+Supervised field-based training in the development and enhancement of media-related communication skills through media production and use in a ministry context, which may include writing, acting, radio evangelism, church-based drama, and radio drama.
 1 or 2 hours.